 Firms can also think about novel ways to distribute a product or service to consumers.
 Sun faced a challenge when launching the Java programming language-no computers could run it.
 In order for Java to work, computers need a little interpreter program called the Java Virtual Machine (JVM).
 Most users weren't willing to download the JVM if there were no applications written in Java, and no developers were willing to write in Java if no one could run their code.
 Sun broke the logjam when it bundled the JVM with Netscape's browser.
 When millions of users downloaded Netscape, Sun's software snuck in, almost instantly creating a platform of millions for would-be Java developers.
-Today, even though Netscape has failed, Sun's Java remains one of the world's most popular programming languages.
-Indeed, Java was cited as one of the main reasons for Oracle's 2009 acquisition of Sun, with Oracle's CEO saying the language represented "the single most important software asset we have ever acquired."
-A. Ricadela, "Oracle's Bold Java Plans," BusinessWeek, June 2, 2009.
+Today, even though Netscape has failed, Sun's Java remains one of the main reasons for Oracle's 2009 acquisition of Sun, with Oracle's CEO saying the language represented "the single most important software asset we have ever acquired."A. Ricadela, "Oracle's Bold Java Plans," BusinessWeek, June 2, 2009.

+And when you don't have distribution channels, create them.
+That's what Apple did when it launched the Apple retail stores a little over a decade ago.
+At the time of launch, nearly every pundit expected the effort to fail.
+But it turns out, the attractive, high-service storefronts were the perfect platform to promote the uniqueness of Apple products.
+Apple's 300+ stores worldwide now bring in about ten billion dollars in revenue and are among the world's most successful retail outlets on a sales-per-square-foot basis.C.
+Jade, "The Apple Store at 10: Past, Present, and Future," GigaOM, May 19, 2011; B. Molina, "Apple Store Most Photographed Location in New York City," USA Today, June 1, 2011.
 As mentioned in Chapter 2 "Strategy and Technology: Concepts and Frameworks for Understanding What Separates Winners from Losers", Microsoft is in a particularly strong position to leverage this approach.
 The firm often bundles its new products into its operating systems, Office suite, Internet Explorer browser, and other offerings.
 The firm used this tactic to transform once market-leader Real Networks into an also-ran in streaming audio.
-Within a few years of bundling Windows Media Player (WMP) with its other products, WMP grabbed the majority of the market, while Real's share had fallen to below 10 percent.
-BusinessWire, "Media Player Format Share for 2006 Confirms Windows Media Remains Dominant with a 50.8% Share of Video Streams Served, Followed by Flash at 21.9%-'CDN Growth and Market Share Shifts: 2002-2006,'" December 18, 2006; and T. Eisenmann, G. Parker, and M. Van Alstyne, "Strategies for Two-Sided Markets," Harvard Business Review, October 2006.
+Within a few years of bundling Windows Media Player (WMP) with its other products, WMP grabbed the majority of the market, while Real's share had fallen to below 10 percent.BusinessWire, "Media Player Format Share for 2006 Confirms Windows Media Remains Dominant with a 50.8% Share of Video Streams Served, Followed by Flash at 21.9%-'CDN Growth and Market Share Shifts: 2002-2006," December 18, 2006; and T. Eisenmann, G. Parker, and M. Van Alstyne, "Strategies for Two-Sided Markets," Harvard Business Review, October 2006.

 Caution is advised, however.
 Regional antitrust authorities may consider product bundling by dominant firms to be anticompetitive.
 European regulators have forced Microsoft to unbundle Windows Media Player from its operating system and to provide a choice of browsers alongside Internet Explorer.
+Figure 6.3 Apple's Retail Stores